CarpentryConnect/carpentryconnect.org/in-person.markdown

 - Choose a broad topic that would be of interest to conference attendees.
 You can get ideas by engaging your attendees to find out what topics they are interested in.
 - Allow ample time for Q&A i.e. the final 20 minutes of an hour-long panel session

-[Here are a few tips for good panel moderation]:

 #### Lightning Talk Sessions {#LightningTalkSessions}
 These sessions allow participants 3-7 minutes on stage to talk about something interesting, and share a call-to-action or several for the audience.
 Presenters are typically allowed 1-5 slides to keep their talks short and sweet.